nebari-dev/nebari/docs/source/installation/configuration.md

   --namespace=<namespace> \
   --cert=path/to/cert/file --key=path/to/key/file
 ```
+> NOTE: the default kubernetes namespace that QHub uses is `dev`, however you can change the `namespace` key in the `qhub-config.yaml`.

 ## Security

-This section is for configuring security relating to the QHub
+This section walks through security and user authentication as it
-deployment.
+relates to QHub deployments.
+There are a few different ways to handle
+user authentication:
+- Auth0
+- GitHub
+- Password
+- Custom OAuth

 ```yaml
 security:
   authentication: